RubenBZgz/Udemy-Houssem-Dellai-github-actions-course/README.md

 # DevOps-Proyect

-Simple overview of use/purpose.
-CI/CD proyect using Terraform and GitHub actions.
+This is a CI/CD proyect using Terraform and GitHub actions.
+The objective of this proyect is to provide a professional IAC deployment using best practices and ensuring the security.

 ## Description